1952 NBA All-Star Game: Roster

 The players for the All-Star Game were chosen by sports writers in several cities.
 They were not allowed to select players from their own cities.
 Players were selected without regard to position.
 Ten players from each Division were selected to represent the Eastern and Western Division in the All-Star Game.
 However, Dolph Schayes and Larry Foust suffered injuries and were unable to participate in the game; two other players were added to the roster.
 Nine players from the previous year's Eastern All-Stars roster returned for their second straight selection.
 Only seven players from the previous year's Western All-Stars roster returned.
 Six players, Leo Barnhorst, Arnie Risen, Fred Scolari, Paul Walther, Bobby Wanzer and Max Zaslofsky, were selected for the first time.
 Four teams, the Minneapolis Lakers, the New York Knickerbockers, the Philadelphia Warriors and the Rochester Royals, were represented by three players each on the roster.
 The starters were chosen by each team's head coach.
 Minneapolis Lakers head coach John Kundla returned to coach the Western All-Stars for the second straight year.
-Syracuse Nationals head coach Al Cervi was named as the Eastern All-Stars head coach.
+Syracuse Nationals player-coach Al Cervi was named as the Eastern All-Stars head coach.